 I've also been guiding both backcountry and front country trips for over 10 years, so I'm familiar and comfortable in my role as a leader and a guide.
 I'm a certified Wilderness First Responder, and experienced at dealing with backcountry situations.
 With any remote travel, having experienced and trained medical help around is critical.

-I've also spent nearly 25 years working with people, and also teaching; I was a professional musician for over 20 years.
-This is a photo tour, not an instructional photo "workshop", but I'm more than glad to offer assistance and instruction for those who need it in the field.
+I've also spent nearly 25 years working with people, and also teaching; this is a photo tour, not an instructional photo "workshop", but I'm more than glad to offer assistance and instruction for those who need it in the field.
 I'm an experienced instructor and offer my experience and knowledge to help you improve your own shooting as we go.
 If you have any questions, I'm glad to help as possible.*

 We'll enjoy first class lodging and meals included in the photo tour price.
 Once you arrive everything's taken care of, from the shuttle to the hotel, a polar bear safety briefing, lodging, meals, transport, guiding, and return shuttle to the airport upon your departure.

 Your options to get to/from the refuge (fly to Kaktovik, Barter Island) are either fly from Anchorage, via Fairbanks to Deadhorse to Barter Island, or fly direct from Fairbanks to Barter.
-Frontier Airlines or ERA are who you want to look to for these flights.
+RAVN Airlines are who you want to look to for these flights.

 ... your passion.
 Your camera gear, and clothing for a week.
 Good raingear and warm clothing is essential in Alaska at any time of year, but particularly so in the arctic.
 This trip is not a hiking or backcountry trip, but being in somewhat decent physical shape makes dealing with arctic Alaska that much easier.
 We won't have a lot of walking to do, but the cold and arctic conditions have a way of making everything feel a little bit harder.
 Climbing into and out of a boat is probably the most challenging physical task of the tour, but that's also not for everyone.